sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

    :width: 5.76806in
    :height: 6.22083in

-Figure 1 shows the display status of SC5+ (three-core)/SC5H/SC5P (eight-core), each card is separated by =======, the board attributes are displayed on the left, and the state of a single chip is displayed on the right and middle.
+Figure 1 shows the display status of SC5+ (three-core)/SC5H/SC5P (eight-core), each card is separated by =======, the board attributes are displayed on the left, and the state of a single processor is displayed on the right and middle.

 bm-smi is an executable file that does not depend on other dynamic libraries, and it is located under /opt/sophon/libsophon-current/bin directory.
 The above figure is a schematic diagram about the execution of bm-smi.